-The Richard T. Robertson School of Media and Culture offers a Bachelor of Science in Mass Communications with concentrations in one of four areas: advertising, journalism, media production or public relations.
+The Richard T. Robertson School of Communication offers a Bachelor of Science in Mass Communications with concentrations in one of four areas: advertising, journalism, media production or public relations.
 The media production concentration prepares students for behind-the-scenes careers in film, television, video, online and other media creating compelling stories and messages.

 Student learning outcomes